 Pick one topic and hold a mini training session geared around sharpening your staff’s skills in that area, or teaching a new skill.

 The first time you do this, you’re probably going to want to take on the role of trainer yourself; however, I’d encourage you to open future slots up to your whole team (that said, as with the roleplaying, don’t force anyone to take part — it’s better for everyone if all participants are willing).
+Incorporating a travel management agency for training sessions into your mini training program ensures efficient coordination of travel logistics, including booking accommodations and transportation.
+This not only alleviates administrative burdens but also allows participants to focus solely on the learning objectives, maximizing the effectiveness of the training session.

 Awards ceremonies are often reserved for the work Christmas party or another annual get-together.
 That’s fine, but it frequently means that smaller achievements go largely unrecognized.